-Use the accelerator pedal to get to the higher speed.
-Push the CST SET button, then release the button and the accelerator pedal.
+- Use the accelerator pedal to go to a higher speed.
+Push the button at the end of the lever, then release the button and the accelerator pedal.
 You'll now cruise at the higher speed.

-• Press the RES ACCL button.
-Hold it there until you get up to the speed you want, and then release the button.
-To increase your speed in very small amounts, press the RES ACCL button for less than half a second and then release it.
+Or, - Move the cruise switch from ON to RES/ACC.
+Hold it there until you reach a desired speed and then release the switch.
+Or, to increase your speed in very small amounts, move the switch to RES/ACC briefly and then release it.
 Each time you do this, your vehicle will go about 1 mph (1.6 km/h) faster.

-The accelerate feature will only work after you turn on the cruise control by pushing the CST SET button.
+The accelerate feature will only work after you have set the cruise control speed by pushing the SET button.